Brew can do it!

 It’s ale down hill from here…

-Unsurprisingly, alcohol can be detrimental to performance!
+Unsurprisingly, there are many drawbacks to alcohol and it can be detrimental to performance!

 Alcohol is a diuretic, so drinking too much of it can lead to dehydration as your kidneys produce more urine.
 Exercise generally causes you to sweat as your body temperature rises.
 Combined with drinking alcohol, this will worsen the effect of dehydration, impairing the flow of blood through your body, which is essential for circulating oxygen and nutrients to your muscles.
 Ultimately leading to reduced performance.